Logo

 The signs of a panic attack

-The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines a panic attack as exhibiting at least four of the following symptoms (a panic attack with less than four symptoms may be classified as limited-symptom panic attack).
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines a panic attack as exhibiting at least four of the following symptoms (a panic attack with less than four symptoms may be classified as a limited-symptom panic attack).

 Pain or discomfort in the chest